freesurfer/freesurfer/GEMS2/README.txt

   (InsightToolkit-3.20.0.tar.gz doesn't compile with my current compiler) V3 compatibility is needed for kvlRegisterer.h/cxx since you nowadays have to call "Update()" to start registration, and itkAffine3DTransform.h/cxx (also only needed for kvlRegisterer and kvlResampler) needs nowadays different Jacobian interfaces.
 Nothing major - we never use Jacobian so could just throw an exception if someone attempts to use - but I simply don't have time for it now.
 In any case, do we really still need kvlRegisterer and kvlResampler in the long run?

+CMake will need the ITK_DIR environment variable set to the directory containing ITKConfig.cmake

 * gmm-5.0 (GMM++ C++ templated library for sparse matrix solvers; used only in Levenberg-Marquardt.
 If nobody is using this, maybe we can just throw it out in the future?)

   ./configure
   make

+Note that this is a header library, so to actually compile anything you will need to run make check

 * tetgen1.4.2 (used in one of the initial stages of the atlas building, so as to start with a sparse mesh in the background thereby saving mesh simplification time)